Dominik-97/curriculum-vitae/index.md

 ### Other hard skills

-Listed below are other more specific hard skills (Framework & Methodologies..):
+Listed below are other more specific hard skills (Framework & Methodologies..).
+Other (Other skills maybe not directly fitting into other categories), other specific skill which might not be directly technology and maybe is not so broad to be general knowledge can be found here:

 <ul>
 {% for skill in site.data.cv_data.Others %}